mcuellar98/cs0160_graph/README.txt

 - The last decorator decorated an edge with a boolean that represented whether it had already been visited or not.
 This was prevent the algorithm from decreasing the key of an entry that was no longer in the priority queue.
 - I instantiated a set that kept track of all the edges in the graph.
-A set was used because of its constant set and get methods.
+A set was used because of its constant run time set and get methods.
 This set was used to check if the edge between two vertices was in the adjacency matrix edge set before being added to the msf.
 This became necessary because of the way edges are inserted into my matrix.
 For an undirected graph, two edges are inserted between any two nodes, but only one is added to the